xebia-functional/scala-days-android/README.md

 Add Debug Keys
 ========

-You need to add `debug.properties` file to your root project with the necessary keys for compile.
+You need to add a `debug.properties` file to the root project with the necessary keys to compile.
 The content should be:

 ```
 google.map.key=***